serverpod/cli_tools/README_config.md

 ## Using configuration files

-In order to use configuration files as a source of option values, a `ConfigurationBroker` needs to be provided when resolving the `Configuration`.
+To use configuration files as a source of option values, a `ConfigurationBroker` needs to be provided when resolving the `Configuration`.